metno/lard/ansible/readme.md

 The vars for the network task are encrypted with ansible-vault (ansible-vault decrypt roles/networks/vars/main.yml).
 But if this has been setup before in the ostack project, these have likely already been run and therefore already exits so you could comment out this role from provision.yml.
+Passwords are in ci_cd variables https://gitlab.met.no/met/obsklim/bakkeobservasjoner/lagring-og-distribusjon/db-products/poda/-/settings/ci_cd

 ```
 ansible-playbook -i inventory.yml -e ostack_key_name=xxx provision.yml
 ```

+After provisioning the next steps may need to ssh into the hosts, and thus you need to add them to your known hosts.
+Ansible appears to be crap at this, so its best to do it before running the next step by going:
+`ssh ubuntu@157.249.*.*`
+For all the VMs.
+If cleaning up from tearing down a previous set of VMs you may also need to remove them first:
+`ssh-keygen -f "/home/louiseo/.ssh/known_hosts" -R "157.249.*.*"`

 ### Configure!
 The third IP being passed in here is the one that gets associated with the primary, and moved when doing a switchover.
+*NOTE:* The floating IP association times out, but this is ignored as it is a known bug.

 ```
 ansible-playbook -i inventory.yml -e primary_floating_ip='157.249.*.*' -e db_password=xxx -e repmgr_password=xxx configure.yml